Graduate Student Certificate in University Teaching and Learning

-This certificate will enable graduate students on diverse career paths in academia, government, industry and non-profit to gain essential teaching and learning skills and knowledge.
+This certificate will enable University of Calgary graduate students on diverse career paths in academia, government, industry and non-profit to gain essential teaching and learning skills and knowledge.

 There is no formal application process to enroll in this certificate.
 Once you have registered for a course, we suggest you self-enroll in the certificate program so you can track your progress as you complete the badges and earn your certificate.